 Most of Buchan’s caves are in ‘Lower Devonian’ limestone, and is somewhere in the vicinity of ~416 – 397 (+ 2.5) Million years old.
 The limestone is dark in colour and quite hard.
 This is in dramatic contrast to the young limestone found in the West of Victoria which is lighter in colour and more sandy and soft in texture.
 The main cave area in Western Victoria, known as Bats Ridge, is a late mid Pleistocene limestone.
 The main dune has been dated at 290 + 34 Ka (thousand years).
 Scroll down to see a table detailing the type of rock in our Victorian caving areas.

-So as you can see, Victoria is blessed with all of Limestone Caves, Volcanic Caves, and Granite caves.
+Victoria is blessed with all of Limestone Caves, Volcanic Caves, and Granite caves.
 Pretty incredible for one small state.
 If you are interested in finding out more about cave and karst related geology, send an email to me Tom Aberdeen (See the contact us link on the main page) and I will put you in touch with some experts in the field.
 Cave geology is fascinating and adds further depth of appreciation into this hobby.

 A suggestion for interstate cavers planning a trip to Victoria would be to visit both the deeper older Limestone in and around Buchan, and then drive West to the volcanic caves as well, which are one of only 2 areas of significant Volcanic caves in the whole of Australia – and even going further West to the caves described in the ‘Western and Limestone Coast’ menu.
 Three distinctly different areas all with individual merit.